bcardiff/docker-rclone/README.md

 * `SYNC_DEST` destination location for `rclone sync/copy/move` command
 * `SYNC_OPTS` additional options for `rclone sync/copy/move` command.
 Defaults to `-v`
 * `SYNC_OPTS_EVAL` further additional options for `rclone sync/copy/move` command.
 The variables and commands in the string are first interpolated like in a shell.
 The interpolated string is appended to SYNC_OPTS.
 That means '--backup-dir /old\`date -I\`' first evaluates to '--backup-dir /old2019-09-12', which is then appended to SYNC_OPTS.
 The evaluation happens immediately before rclone is called.
+* `SYNC_ONCE` set variable to only run the sync one time and then exit the container
 * `RCLONE_CMD` set variable to `sync` `copy` or `move`  when running rclone.
 Defaults to `sync`
 * `RCLONE_DIR_CMD` set variable to `ls` or `lsf` for source directory check style.
 Defaults to `ls`
 * `RCLONE_DIR_CHECK_SKIP` set variable to skip source directory check before sync. *Use with caution*